vdae2304/Metodos-Numericos/Documentacion/Tensor class.md

 ### Slice indexing

-Returns a `tensor_view` object that selects the elements given by the slices.
+Returns a `tensor_view` object that selects the elements specified by the slices.
 ```cpp
 template <class...
 Indices>
 tensor_view<T, /* Number of slice arguments */>